 The Mid-Autumn Festival (Pinyin: zhōng qīu jíe), Moon Festival, or, less commonly, Mooncake Festival (Pinyin: yùe bĭng jíe) is a traditional Chinese holiday falling on the 15th day of the 8th month of the Chinese lunar calendar (usually late September).
-In 2004, this festival was celebrated on 28 September.
 On the day of the Moon Festival, the full moon is at the year's roundest and brightest, which symbolizes family unity and togetherness.

 According to Chinese traditions, on this day family members and friends gather to visit scenic spots, gaze at the moon, and eat mooncakes and pomeloes together.
 Brightly-lit lanterns are often carried around by children.
 Farmers furthermore celebrate the end of the agricultural season and the harvest on this date.

 It is one of the two most important holidays in the Chinese calendar (the other being Chinese New Year) and is a legal holiday in several countries.

 Popular legends associated with the festival speak of a goddess named Chang'e, a rabbit, and a woodcutter living on the moon.
 Shops selling mooncakes before the Mid-Autumn festival often display pictures of Chang'e floating to the moon.